vladigleba/vladigleba.github.io/posts/prophecy/change.md

 > And *it is easier for heaven and earth to pass*, than one tittle of the law to fail.
 {% ct 'Luke 16:17' %}

+> My covenant will I not break, nor *alter the thing that is gone out of my lips*.
+{% ct 'Psalm 89:34' %}

-Because Jesus cannot change, His law cannot change either since it is a [reflection of His character](/posts/gospel/law.md).
+Since Jesus cannot change, His law cannot change either, for it is a [reflection of His character](/posts/gospel/law.md#what-is-gods-law-a-reflection-of).
+Scripture declares that He is love {% rf '1 John 4:8' %}, and love is the fulfillment of His law {% rf 'Romans 13:10; Matthew 22:37-40' %}.

-## What’s part of the law?
+## What is part of His law?
 When was it established?

 > *Remember the sabbath day, to keep it holy*.
 Six days shalt thou labour, and do all thy work: but the seventh day is the sabbath of the LORD thy God: in it thou shalt not do any work, thou, nor thy son, nor thy daughter, thy manservant, nor thy maidservant, nor thy cattle, nor thy stranger that is within thy gates: *for in six days the LORD made heaven and earth, the sea, and all that in them is, and rested the seventh day: wherefore the LORD blessed the sabbath day, and hallowed it*.
 {% ct 'Exodus 20:8-11' %}